Beautiful game: Meet Jeremie Frimpong’s beautiful Ghanaian girlfriend Tamira

 The Dutch international is poised to replace Trent Alexander-Arnold, who is widely expected to leave Anfield for Real Madrid this summer.

-Frimpong, 24, is fresh off a Bundesliga title win with Leverkusen and looks ready to bring his dynamic energy to the Premier League.
+Frimpong, 24, is coming off an impressive season with Bayer Leverkusen and appears ready to inject his dynamic energy into the Premier League.

+The right wing-back netted five goals and provided five assists for Leverkusen during the 2024/25 season.

 Meet Tamira Blankson, Frimpong's girlfriend

-Joining Frimpong on his Merseyside adventure is his stunning partner, Tamira, 25, who has captured attention not just for her beauty, but also for her presence both online and in the stands.
+Joining Frimpong on his Merseyside adventure is his beautiful partner, Tamira, 25, who has captured attention not just for her beauty, but also for her presence both online and in the stands.

 The pair have been together for over a year and often share glimpses of their romance on social media.